Are you looking for things to do in Honolulu with kids? Keep scrolling to learn how to do the Oahu Manoa Falls hike with kids.

 What to Wear

 When hiking Manoa Falls, be sure to wear quality shoes.
-For kids, this can mean Keens, or hiking boots, even tennis shoes.
+For kids, this can mean Keens, hiking boots, or even tennis shoes.
 One of our children wore slip-on, casual shoes, even though we had specifically stated to wear his keens.
-They were covered in mud and he ended up slipping during the hike.
+They were covered in mud, and he ended up slipping during the hike.
+Good walking shoes are a must!
+Don’t wear your flip-flops, or you can slip.

-The trail is covered with a lot of rocks in places, and the frequent rain can make it quite slippery.
+The trail is covered with a lot of rocks in places, and the frequent rain can make it quite slippery, so be sure to have appropriate shoes.
 It can also get very muddy, so do not wear clothes that you would be upset about if they were stained.

 One big miss our family made when hiking Manoa Falls with our kids… we did not bring our rain jackets or ponchos.
 We had them at the hotel but did not bring them.
 Before this, all the rain we had experienced had been more of a light misting.